GuancheGamer/landing/src/pages/docs/modding/gsc/index.md

 ## Where do I start?

+You can start by reading our [How to: GSC](/docs/modding/gsc/how-to-gsc) guide.

 Fortunately, the Plutonium community has various Modding Support & Discussion categories for each game, and various Discord channels, there you can ask for help or help others, and discuss modding-related topics.

-If you are just looking for GSC syntax and features, see the next article.